30 Things to Do in Florence: Art, Food, & Epic Tuscany Day Trips

 2. The Duomo: Santa Maria del Fiore Cathedral

-• The Gates of Paradise on the Baptistry are famous bronze doors in front of the cathedral that depict Bible scenes
+• The Gates of Paradise on the Baptistry depict Bible scenes in famous bronze relief.

-• The Santa Maria del Fiore stands as the third largest cathedral in the world
+• Santa Maria del Fiore is the third largest cathedral in the world.

 3. Climb Brunelleschi’s Dome